rawls238/PlanOut.js/README.md

 The primary use of global overrides should be for feature rollouts and the primary use of local overrides should be for local testing

-## Client-side Usage
+## Registering experiment inputs

-While PlanOut.js can be used in either client-side applications or node.js applications, PlanOut.js comes packaged with an ```ExperimentSetup``` utility to make it easier to integrate PlanOut.js into a standard client-side single page app architecture.
-It currently only works with namespace classes.
+PlanOut.js comes packaged with an ```ExperimentSetup``` utility to make it easier to register experiment inputs outside from experiment initialization.

 By calling ```ExperimentSetup.registerExperimentInput('key', 'value', [optional namespace name])```, you can register a particular value as an input to either all namespaces (by not passing the third argument, it assumes that this should be registered as an input across all experiments) or to a particular namespace (by passing the namespace name as the third argument).